Back to Apple Guides

 Check Location Services for Home App

-Go to Settings > Privacy > Location Services > Home and ensure it has Precise Location enabled.
+Go to Settings > Privacy > Location Services > Home and make sure it has Precise Location enabled.
 Incorrect location affects sunrise sunset calculations and timezone determination for automations.

 4